gnoack/seccomp-scopes/README.md

 Any attempt to do system calls outside the previously "pledged" functionality will not be permitted and signal `SIGSYS` to the process.

+For now, only a subset of OpenBSD's features is supported.

 ## Motivation